Our website will be unavailable from midday to 2pm on Wednesday 26 November. We're sorry for any inconvenience.

 You don't need to have experience of caring for a disabled child to be a foster carer for them.
 However, you'll need to learn about their needs and do your best to meet them.

-If you choose to care for a disabled child, we'll work closely with you throughout your placements, and give you all the guidance you'll need to be a great foster carer for disabled children.
+If you choose to care for a disabled child, we'll work closely with you throughout your fostering journey and give you all the guidance you'll need to be a great carer for disabled children.

-You'll be able to get regular training before caring for a disabled child, and while they're living with you.
+You'll get regular training before caring for a disabled child in addition to when they live with you.

-If your home needs any adaptations and equipment, we'll make sure you get them.
+If your home needs any adaptations and equipment, we'll help you to arrange this.

-If you'd like to care for disabled children, you can:
+If you'd like to care for disabled children, you can either foster on a long-term basis or offer short breaks.

 Contact us

-If you have any questions or would like to get in touch for an informal chat, contact our fostering team.
+If you have any questions or would like an informal chat, contact our fostering team.

 Call: